 On the concert platform Thomas has performed extensively as a soloist across Europe.
-Recent and future performances include Bach Passions (both arias and as Evangelist) in St. Alban’s Abbey, at the LutherKirche in Bad Canstatt and in Zaragoza, Messiah at Liederhalle Stuttgart with the International Bach Akademie, Stuttgart, in Manchester Cathedral and at the Leith Hill Festival, Messiah with the Odense Symphony Orchestra in Odense, Denmark and with the Ulster Orchestra, Britten Serenade at Kings Place, London, and in the Duke’s Hall with Royal Academy Symphony Orchestra.
+Previous seasons performances include Bach Passions (both arias and as Evangelist) in St. Alban’s Abbey, at the LutherKirche in Bad Canstatt and in Zaragoza, Messiah at Liederhalle Stuttgart with the International Bach Akademie, with the Ulster Orchestra, Odense Symphony Orchestra in Denmark, in Manchester Cathedral and at the Leith Hill Festival, Dove ‘For an Unknown Soldier’ at Wells Cathedral, Britten Serenade at Kings Place, London, and in the Duke’s Hall with Royal Academy Symphony Orchestra.
 Further performed repertoire includes Messa di Gloria (Puccini), Jephtha (Handel), Nocturne (Britten), Elijah (Mendelssohn) and Creation (Haydn).
+He made his debut in the BBC Proms festival in 2017 and his debut with the Munich Philharmonic in the 2018/19 season performing the Mozart Requiem as well as at the Mozartiana Festival, Gdansk.
+Recent and future engagements include Mahler 8 at the Cheltenham Festival, Dies Natalis with the BBC Concert Orchestra, the Creation in Hungary with Voces 8 and performances of Messiah in the UK and Europe.

 Thomas has an extensive recital repertoire, including performances of works by Schumann (Dichterliebe), Strauss, Britten (Winter Words), Tippett (Heart’s Assurance) and Liszt (Petrarch Sonnets).
 Appearances include a Christmas Lieder programme at the Oxford Lieder Festival, Verdi and Wagner songs with Song in the City, at the Austrian Cultural Forum with the Royal Academy Song circle and a solo recital as part of the Masters series at the Gresham Centre.
 Future plans include a debut recital recording of Bellini and Donizetti songs and a second recording featuring songs by Hahn, Duparc and Liszt.